Mimi Plumb: Life and work

 She received her BFA in Photography in 1976 from the San Francisco Art Institute and received her MFA in photography from there in 1986.

 In 2021, Amanda Maddox wrote about Plumb's work in Aperture saying:

 "Her first monograph, Landfall, opens with a succinct statement that posits the consequential relationship between memory and fear: "I remember having insomnia for a time when I was 9 years old.
 My mother told me there might be nuclear war."
 Recurring events—the frequent duck-and-cover drills at school, countless nights spent worrying about her inability to sleep—helped perpetuate the terror she felt at the time.
 This fear resurfaced while Plumb was in graduate school at SFAI in the 1980s, prompting her to ask a question that propelled her: "How do you photograph a fear?"
 By then, her concerns had expanded to encompass the wars in Central America, the AIDS epidemic, and the danger that the Reagan administration posed for democracy.
 She ultimately identified the threat of climate change as the inspiration for Dark Days, a body of work made between 1984 and 1990 that, years later, was published, albeit fractionally, as Landfall."

 Now retired, she taught photography for 28 years at San Jose State University in San Jose, California and for 10 years at the San Francisco Art Institute.
+Mimi Plumb is represented by the Robert Koch Gallery, San Francisco.